Travellers’ Guide 2023

 We have contracted special rate with Avis rent a car, please refer to your invoice and car voucher:

-Personal Accident Insurance (PAI); this insurance will cover the cost of any personal medical cost incurred in the event of an accident.
+Second driver, Personal Accident Insurance (PAI); this insurance will cover the cost of any personal medical cost incurred in the event of an accident.
 This Insurance is usually included on your travel insurance: please check with your insurance company to see that you are covered.

 Global Vehicle Cover.
 This insurance will cover any charges payable in the event that the roof, chassis, tyres or windscreen are damaged or stolen.